Stop struggling with complex Azure deployments

 AVM

 Azure Verified Modules (AVM) are Microsoft-certified, high-quality Infrastructure-as-Code (IaC) templates designed to simplify and standardize deployments.
-AVM modules offer best-practice configurations, available in languages like Bicep, to streamline cloud-native and migrated application setups.
+AVM modules offer best-practice configurations, available in languages like Bicep and Terraform, to streamline cloud-native and migrated application setups.

 Yes, we ensure AVM packages are always current by checking for updates every 24 hours.
 When a new AVM version is available, we promptly release an updated package.